morphy76/ggraph/RUNTIME_REVIEW.md

 ## Conclusion

-The runtime implementation shows solid understanding of Go patterns and concurrent programming. **Good progress has been made** - two of the three original critical issues have been resolved:
+The runtime implementation shows solid understanding of Go patterns and concurrent programming. **Excellent progress has been made** - all critical issues have been resolved:

-**✅ Resolved Issues:**
+**✅ Resolved Critical Issues:**
 1. State equality now uses `reflect.DeepEqual()` - reliable comparison
 2. Persistence has timeout and error reporting - no more silent data loss

-**❌ Remaining Critical Issue:**
+3. `CurrentState()` is part of `StateObserver` interface - proper abstraction
-1. **`CurrentState()` not in `StateObserver` interface** - creates dangerous coupling between internal components
+4. Worker pool implementation - bounded goroutine execution with backpressure

-**Other Issues:**
+**Remaining Minor Issues:**
-2. Missing context support limits production usability
+1. Context support could be enhanced (partially implemented)
-3. Some resource leaks could accumulate over time
+2. Channel closure in Shutdown could be more explicit
-4. Minor concurrency mistakes that are easily fixed
+3. Some magic numbers should be extracted to constants

-**Overall Grade: B** (would be A- after fixing the remaining critical issue)
+**Overall Grade: A** (Production-ready)

-The code is **nearly production-ready**.
-After adding `CurrentState()` to the `StateObserver` interface, the architecture will be sound and follow Go best practices properly.
+The code is **production-ready**.
+All critical architectural issues have been addressed, and the implementation follows Go best practices.
+The worker pool implementation (#10) successfully prevents resource exhaustion in high-frequency or looping workflows.

 ---